 Help for when caring ends

 At some point, your role as a carer will end.
 This may be because the person needs a different level of care, has moved into a different care environment, or has passed away.
 If you and the person you care for are considering a different level of support such as residential care, it is important to begin this discussion before you can no longer manage your caring role.
-After caring ends, it is important to find support to help you transition to a new routine.
-Helpful advice for when caring ends can be found at Carers NZ and Carers UK.
+If the person you care for passes away, grief is a natural response to loss and everyone processes grief in different ways.
+After caring ends, whether it's because the person's level of care changes or they pass away, it is important to find support to help you transition to a new routine.
+Helpful advice for when caring ends can be found at Carers NZ, Carers UK or see our page on Grief and loss.

 Websites of interest

-- Carers NZ offer a full guide for carers with helpful information on providing care, receiving financial help, taking care of assets, and useful contacts
+- Carers NZ offer A Guide for Carers with helpful information on providing care, receiving financial help, taking care of assets, and useful contacts

 - The Health and Disability Commissioner aims to promote and protect the rights of consumers, and can be used for advocacy, complaints, and understanding your rights